An invitation to extension domination: Separated Amalgams

 \subsection{Localizations and convex combinations}

-While the general theory of amalgam deciphering remains mysterious, as previously advertised, amalgam deciphering interacts well with localization sand convex combinations.
+While the general theory of amalgam deciphering remains mysterious, as previously advertised, amalgam deciphering interacts well with localizations and convex combinations.
 The proof of the following result is similar to Proposition \ref{local:ext}, so we only highlight the differences.

 \begin{proposition} Let $\mu \in \mathfrak{M}_{x}(\mathcal{U})$, $\nu \in \mathfrak{M}_{y}(\mathcal{U})$, and $\varphi(x,b) \in \mathcal{L}_{y}(b)$.
 Suppose that $0< \nu(\varphi(y,b)) < 1$.
 If $\mu \blacktriangleright_{A} \nu$, then $\mu \blacktriangleright_{Ab} \nu_{[\varphi]}$. \end{proposition}